 They do not move.

 Needlessly, the two protagonists of Samuel Beckett’s absurd play Waiting for Godot are waiting for a man named Godot without knowing when or if he will arrive.
 They pass the time with useless nonsense, make decisions to leave but never act on them — until the very end of the play.
 It has become a metaphor for an event that will almost certainly maybe happen soon.
-Have you ever been waiting for Godot?
+When was the last time you’ve been waiting for Godot?

 19. Halo Effect